Rpou/ProgrammerSomData/Assignment7/Exercise8.md

 ## Exercise 8.4

 The reason for a difference in run time is that prog1 is easily convertable to Assemble.
 Where ex8 needs to be translated further in the fsharp code and the logic has to be formed.
+The code itself is also significantly slower as seen below. prog1 is only the core functionality, where as ex8 needs more formalities around this core and is therefor a lot slower.

 <img width="820" height="200" alt="image" src="https://github.com/user-attachments/assets/e6954ee9-65d1-4d0b-a409-9030413fb2b3" />